 1. Hyderabadi pearls

 Hyderabad is considered the main centre for pearls, and there is even a village called Chandanpet on the outskirts of the city that has generations of craftsmen dedicated to drilling pearls into the perfect, exquisite shape.
 Therefore, it goes without saying that if you or your loved ones love pearls and jewellery, then Hyderabadi Pearls is a must-have.
-Sparkling and usually white, they come cast in different types of jewellery and will be the best gift for a special person.
+Sparkling and usually white, they come cast in different types of jewellery.
+They can also be amazing gifts for a special person as you explore the best romantic places in Hyderabad.

 Krishna Pearls And Jewellers